mmarseglia/sonarqube-verify/README.md

 Look at [Analysis Parameters](https://docs.sonarqube.org/display/SONAR/Analysis+Parameters) for available values.

+#### Sonarqube Scanner Options

+Sonar scanner options must be set using the `SONAR_SCANNER_OPTS` environment variable.
+This node module will not pass any command line options to sonar-scanner.

 #### Configuration (CLI)
 Best practices are to not set critical settings in your repository.